-Of course this one will be more expensive than your normal tourist excursion.
-But think about it, will you ever forget it?
+Of course, this activity will be more expensive than your normal tourist excursion.
+But think about this: will you ever forget it?
 It is worth every penny, I guarantee you!

-Vrsar aeropark offers panoramic flights, tandem jumps.
-Panoramic flights are from April to October on.
-The Price depends on the duration of the flight, it is from 150 to 300 kunas.
-300 Kunas is approximately 45 USD, so don’t miss your chance!
+Aeropark Vrsar offers panoramic flights and tandem jumps.
+Panoramic flights are available from April to October.
+The price depends on the duration of the flight and it can be from 120 to 320 kunas per person and 600 to 1600 kunas per flight.
+100 Kunas is approximately 15 US$, so don’t miss your chance!

 More details here – Panoramic flight Vrsar

-Motovun is located on the very top of the mountain, if you have ever been to Tuscany, you will find the landscape to be similar.
+Motovun is another one of those gorgeous, well-preserved Istria towns, located on the very top of the mountain, at the end of a stairway made of 1052 steps!
+If you have ever been to Tuscany, you will find the landscape to be similar.

-Except being a beautiful medieval town which still keeps its walls, Motovun is also a Mecca for paragliders!
+The city has some very well-preserved monuments such as the Bell Tower that dates from the 13th century or the church that still beautifully stands from the 17th century.
+Except for being a beautiful medieval town which still keeps its walls, Motovun is also a Mecca for paragliders!

 I flew over the hilltop town and the green terrain!
 It was a marvelous experience, even if I did paragliding before, the view made me feel like I am in the opening scene of a movie!

-- Zigante – a VERY well-known restaurant in Croatia where everything is made with truffles (yes, ice cream with truffle is also in the menu!).
-I loved it, an unforgettable experience!
-P.S.
-It is located just underneath Motovun, in the village called Livade.
+- Zigante – a VERY well-known restaurant in Croatia where everything is made with truffles and yes, even ice cream with truffles is also in the menu!
+I loved it and it was an unforgettable experience for me!
+The restaurant is located just underneath Motovun, in the village called Livade.